ArslaniOS/Portfolio/README.md

 # Code2.0

 Faced with a 5-day coding challenge, I successfully delivered a fully functional movie app in just 2 days.
 Built using SwiftUI, this app fetches and displays movie data in a dynamic grid, allows users to mark favorites, and provides detailed movie information.
 With offline support powered by Realm and a focus on smooth performance, I meticulously applied modular design principles and the MVVM architecture to ensure a modern and efficient solution.
-This accomplishment highlights my ability to deliver high-quality, well-architected code under tight deadlines.

 Explore the project and contribute on GitHub: [Code2.0](https://github.com/ArslaniOS/Code2.0.git).